rolandyuwy/tp/docs/UserGuide.md

 ### Deleting a food item : `delete`

-Deletes the specified food item from the inventory tracker.
+Deletes the specified food item from the food inventory.

 Format: `delete INDEX`